cristobal-GC/Q2Q_repository/README.md

   Historical and modelled hourly generation time series at country level (except Canary Islands) for onshore wind and solar PV, together with historical installed capacities.
   Historical data are sourced from [esios](https://api.esios.ree.es/).
 Modelled data are generated with PyPSA-Spain under different configurations (see below).

-* `env/`
+* `envs/`
   Python environment required to run the repository scripts.

 * `figs/`
-  Figures of Q2Q transforms and performance evaluation results.
+  Figures of Q2Q transformations and performance evaluation results.

 * `funs/`
   Auxiliary Python functions used by the scripts.